Michael Clarke, MD

-Dr. Michael F. Clarke is the Karel and Avice Beekhuis Professor in Cancer Biology and Associate Director of the Stanford Institute for Stem Cell and Regenerative Medicine.
-He is a board certified oncologist with extensive training in molecular biology and stem cell biology.
-In addition to his clinical duties in the division of Oncology, Dr. Clarke maintains a laboratory focused on two areas of research: i) the control of self-renewal of normal stem cells and their malignant counterparts; and ii) the identification and characterization of cancer stem cells.
-The main objectives of his laboratory are to pursue how perturbations in the self-renewal machinery contribute to human diseases and to use the findings to aid the development of more effective treatment therapies.
+Michael F. Clarke, MD is a Professor of Medicine and Stanford University.
+He is the Karel and Avice Beekhuis Professor in Cancer Biology and the Associate Director, Stanford Institute for Stem Cell Biology and Regenerative Medicine.
+His interest is in the area of Stem Cell Biology.
+In addition to his clinical duties in the division of Oncology at Stanford University, Dr. Clarke maintains a laboratory focused on two areas of research: i) the control of self-renewal of normal stem cells and diseases such as cancer and hereditary diseases; and ii) the identification and characterization of cancer stem cells.
+In particular, his laboratory is pursuing how perturbations in the self renewal machinery contribute to human disease.
+His laboratory has discovered that the proto- oncogene Bmi-1 regulates stem cell self-renewal via an epigenetic mechanism.
+By investigating the pathways upstream and downstream of Bmi1, the laboratory is actively investigating the molecular pathways that regulate self-renewal.
+Recently his laboratory has found that USP16, a protein that dampens Bmi1 signals, causes a stem cell defect in Down’s syndrome.
+His focus is to aid in the development of more effective treatment therapies for various forms of cancer.